 There is one large gas storage facility in the country – Skallen, which has a capacity of 10 million m3 [21].
 There are two LNG import terminals, the largest of which is Linde Brunnsviksholme LNG Import Terminal near Stockholm, with a storage capacity of 20 000 m3 [22].
 Domestic gas is transported through a 1 626 km long pipeline network (Fig. 5).

-According to EU Commission Energy Statistics of the EU-28 Countries, the share of fossil fuels in electricity production in Sweden in 2020 was only 0.1% (Fig. 6).
-The Central Intelligence Agency's estimates for 2016 are significantly higher – 5% [3].
+According to the U.S. Energy Information Administration, the share of fossil fuels in electricity production in Sweden in 2023 was only 0.6% (Fig. 6).
+The Central Intelligence Agency's estimates for 2022 are significantly higher – 1% [3].
 For this indicator Sweden is behind only Switzerland, Iceland and Norway in Europe [3].

 The country has several stations for the production of electricity from fossil fuels, including power plants with a capacity of more than 100 MW, such as two oil power plants, two gas power plants and three combined cycle power plants, as well as a large number of power plants with less output (Fig. 6).